OjasMor/Traffic_Light_Classifier/README.md

 # 4. Classification and Visualizing Error

-Using all of your features, we write a function that takes in an RGB image and, using our extracted features, outputs whether a light is red, green or yellow as a one-hot encoded label.
+Using all of our features, we write a function that takes in an RGB image and, using our extracted features, outputs whether a light is red, green or yellow as a one-hot encoded label.
 This classification function should be able to classify any image of a traffic light!

 ---